Our Top Picks

 Here’s an opener that comes with all the bells and whistles.
 Featuring an ultra quiet belt drive, you’ll be thankful you purchased one like this especially if you have a room positioned near or above the garage.
 It’s also got battery backup so if the power goes out, you can still get in and out with ease for up to 20 open and close cycles for the first 24 hours of an outage.
 And for the technology savvy will appreciate its MyQ smartphone control technology that allows you to control the door via an app on your iPhone or Android, plus you’ll receive safety notifications if you’re away from the house and the door opens or closes.
 And for extra peace of mind, there’s also a feature that will automatically close the door after a set amount of time — you know, just in case you forget.

 The majority of those who have purchased this product have been happy with it, saying it’s extremely quiet and comes with a great lifetime warranty.
 Some of the more critical reviews had to do with the remote not working well and other minor malfunctions.
-But most were satisfied with the product and would recommend it to others.
+(A few quick tips can help you fix any common garage door opener problems.)
+However, most were satisfied with the product and would recommend it to others.

 If you're often anxious for your garage door to open faster — then the Genie Exceleartor would be the perfect pick for you.
 Outfitted with a direct screw drive that ensure a safe, stable and fast opening and closing you'll also be impressed the maintenance-free operation this comes with as well as the lifetime guarantee of the operator.